 Review of migrants' mental health status and review regarding prospective risks for communicable diseases in migrants and refugees identifying common challenges to feed into the training programmes, with the aim of identifying and synthesizing the latest evidence from all EU Member States, as well as Iceland, Norway, Serbia and Moldova.

-Training of trainers, pilot training programmes and evaluation.
+Training of trainers, pilot training programs and evaluation.
 The initial ToT workshop in Athens has the aim of presenting the training materials to the national trainers, discussing their relevance to the current situation, identifying the specific needs based on each country context and proposing how to adapt/adjust the training materials accordingly.
 This will be followed by an in country pilot of the training programme, including review and adaptation of the modules, selection of trainees in each country, and roll-out training sessions in collaboration with national authorities.

 Dissemination of the results from the training programme through the compilation of the syllabus of the pilot trainings and the evaluation findings, the development of a PowerPoint presentation describing the main results and how they contribute to the overall objectives, the organization of a dissemination workshop and the drafting of a workshop dissemination report.